nisargptl/healthmate/README.md

 ## Key Features
 - **Conversational Health Assistance:** The chatbot can respond to user queries about health and appointments.
-- **Appointment Management:** Users can raise requests for appointment changes to their doctor.
+- **Change Requests Alerting:** Users can raise requests for appointment or Treatment changes to their doctor.
 - **Conversation History:** Users can view their past interactions, filtered by date, in a side panel, with an added search functionality.
 - **LLM-Agnostic Design:** The project supports multiple LLMs through a unified interface.
 Currently only OpenAI models are fully supported.
 Mistral's and Google's are in development.
 - **RAG** Integrated Retrieval Augmented Generation(RAG), allowing chatbot to provide responses from a knowledge base.